Rodent Exterminator Cost: 2026 Removal Prices

 Extensive $600 – $1,000+ Whole-home exclusion including roof vents, crawl space, and attic

 Without exclusion, rodents will return.
 Trapping alone is a temporary fix.
-Most pest control professionals recommend exclusion as part of any rodent control program.
+Most pest control professionals recommend exclusion as part of any rodent control program, often bundled with an ongoing prevention plan.
 Many companies guarantee their exclusion work for 1 to 2 years.
+Before your appointment, review our tips on preparing your home for treatment.

 What Factors Affect Rodent Removal Cost?